nolanjp/textgame-cpp/README.md

-# Text based adventure game
+# Text-Based Adventure Game

-Welcome to the Text Based Adventure Game built with C++.
-Explore mysterious rooms, collect valuable items, and face powerful enemies in your quest for victory!
+Welcome to the Text-Based Adventure Game, created with C++.
+Embark on a journey through mysterious rooms, collect valuable items, face a boss monster, and interact with NPCs along the way.

-Overview
+## Overview

-In this game, players explore through different rooms, each with unique challenges, items, and encounters.
-The player’s objective is to collect valuable items, solve riddles posed by NPCs, and ultimately defeat a fearsome monster lurking in the depths of the game.
+In this game, players explore unique rooms, each containing challenges, items, and encounters.
+The main goal is to collect valuable items, solve NPC riddles, and ultimately defeat the monster lurking in the depths.

-The game features:

-    Multiple variety of rooms to explore.
-    Riddle based item collection, where players must answer correctly to obtain essential items.
-    Boss battle system, where players face off against a powerful monster in a final showdown.
-    Inventory system, allowing players to manage and use collected items during their adventure.

-Gameplay
+### Game Features

-    Exploration: Players move between rooms, each with its own description and potential items to collect.
+- **Room Exploration**: Discover multiple rooms, each with its own challenges and items.
-    Riddles and NPCs: Some rooms contain valuable items, but to claim them, players must answer riddles posed by NPCs.
-A correct answer rewards the item, while an incorrect answer may result in missed opportunities.
-    Combat: As the game progresses, players will encounter a mysterious presence and eventually come face to face with a boss monster.
-To win, players must defeat the monster in combat using the items they’ve collected along the way.
-    Strategy: Players must carefully manage their inventory, picking up crucial items that can turn the tide in their favor during key moments, especially in battle.

-Key Features

-    Inventory System: Keep track of the items you've collected and use them strategically to advance in the game.
-    Boss Battle: Face a final boss monster that tests all the skills and items you've gathered throughout your journey.
-    Riddles and Puzzles: Solve riddles presented by NPCs to earn critical items necessary to complete the game.
+- **Riddle-Based Collection**: Solve NPC riddles to collect essential items.
+- **Boss Battle**: Prepare for a final showdown with a powerful monster.
+- **Inventory System**: Manage and use collected items strategically.
+- **NPC Interaction**: Answer NPC questions for rewards; a correct answer grants full rewards in the boss encounter, while a wrong answer grants half.

+## Gameplay

+1. **Exploration**: Move between rooms, collect items, and uncover surprises.
+2. **Riddles & NPCs**: Interact with NPCs and answer riddles to earn valuable items.
+3. **Combat**: Use collected items to prepare for and battle the final monster.
+4. **Strategy**: Carefully manage your inventory to maximize your chances in combat.

-How to Play
+## How to Play

-    Start the game and choose from the options in the main menu.
+1. Start the game and navigate through the main menu.
-    Explore different rooms, examine your surroundings, and interact with NPCs.
+2. Explore rooms, examine surroundings, and interact with NPCs.
-    Solve riddles to collect items and prepare for battle.
+3. Solve riddles, gather items, and prepare for the boss fight.
-    Engage in combat with the final boss using the items you've collected.
+4. Use your items strategically in the final combat to win.

-Note: Collecting items is essential to winning the game, especially before facing the final boss.
+**Note**: Gathering items is crucial for success, especially in the final boss encounter.

-Requirements
+## Requirements

-    A C++ compiler (e.g., GCC, Clang, MSVC)
+- A C++ compiler (e.g., GCC, Clang, MSVC)

-Good Luck!
+Good luck on your adventure!